 Can visitors join the residents for meals?

-Currently visitors can sit with residents during meals but are not able to eat with them.
-All visitors must always keep their masks on at all times.
+Currently visitors can join residents for a meal and meal tickets can be purchased from the business office.
 Be mindful of whether your loved one requires a special diet consistency before bringing food.
 Please let a staff member know if you plan to bring in food for your loved one so that they can notify the kitchen.

 Parking lot for visitors and handicap parking?

 We have a visitor parking lot located in front of the facility.
 There are two handicap parking spaces in this parking lot close to the main entrance.
 The entrance is wheelchair accessible and there is a wheelchair ramp to provide easier access to the sidewalk for our residents and visitors.
 Street parking is also an option.